-St. Mary's CE (A) Primary School SUPPLEMENTARY INFORMATION FORM

-Application for a place on faith grounds 1 Full Name of Child: 2 Name and Address of Church/Place of Worship attended: 3 How long have you/the child worshipped here? years years 4 How many times per month (including weekday services) do you worship? x per month 5 If you have moved within the last two years, give details of previous place of worship and length/ frequency of attendance.
-6 Name of Minister/Faith Leader of your current place of worship.
-7 Declaration I certify that these details are, to the best of my knowledge, correct.
-Signed: Date: (Parent/Guardian) Signed: Date: (Minister/Faith Leader) Official stamp of place of worship must be shown here or evidence attached:-

-THIS FORM MUST BE RETURNED DIRECT TO THE SCHOOL AT THE ADDRESS SHOWN BELOW.

-PLEASE RETURN to: The Headteacher, St. Mary's (A) Primary School, Ladywell Road, Tunstall, Stoke-on-Trent, ST6 5DE
+St. Mary's CE (A) Primary School SUPPLEMENTARY INFORMATION FORM Application for a place on faith grounds Full Name of Child: Date of Birth (dd/mm/yy): Name and Address of Church/Place of Worship atte nded: Post Code: How long have you/the child worshipped here? years months How many times per month (including weekday service) x per months vices) do you wor ship?
+If you have moved within the last two years, give de and length/frequency of attendance tails of previous p place of worship Name of Minister/Faith Leader of your current place of worship and o contact details Declaration I certify that these details are, to the best of my kno wledge, correct.
+Signed (Parent/Guardian): Date: Signed Minister/Faith Leader: Date: THIS FORM MUST BE RETURNED DIRECT TO THE SHOWN BELOW.
+HE SCHOOL AT THE ADDRESS PLEASE RETURN to: The Headteacher, St. Mary Road, Tunstall, Stoke-on-Trent, ST6 5DE 's (A) Primary So chool, Ladywell www.stmatthews.stoke.sch.uk